aviral1117/News-Text-Classification-using-Weighted_LSTM/README.md

 The implementation uses the architecture as given in the above paper but a few modifications has been made to the hyperparameters and implementation specifications to improve on the same.

+Additionally a modified architecture based on BiLSTM and the ideology of W-RNN is proposed and included in the implementation above.

 Original Dataset: [Link](http://qwone.com/~jason/20Newsgroups/)

-Predictions.xlsx shows the result for the first 100 predictions.
+Predictions.xlsx shows the result for the first 100 predictions based on the W-RNN model.